Data Centre Cleaning Standard Class 8 (5 Micron Clean / Clinical Clean)

 ISO 14644-1 2015 Class 8...
 International Standard for Clean Rooms Clean Zones and Controlled Environments.

-A Standard For Cleanliness for all types of Data Rooms / Comms Rooms ISO 14644-1 2015 Class 8
+A Standard For Cleanliness for all types of Data Rooms / Comms Rooms ISO 14644-1 2015 Class 8.
+This is currently best practice.

 Less than optimally clean hardware can severely impact data centre performance.
 Sub-microscopic particulates can interfere with your critical equipment’s electronics, leading to hard-to-troubleshoot problems and even data loss.
 “Datacom manager focus most of there energies on the physical structure and performance of the datacom infrastructure environment (cooling, power, and equipment).
 However, today’s intricate and sensitive information technology equipment requires certain levels of control of particulate contamination.
 This is often overlooked and left unchecked to disastrous effects”.
 ASHRE 2009.
 ISO 14644-1 2015 Class 8 is the solution.